Hunter Dozier Player Props: Royals vs. Angels

 Hunter Dozier At The Plate

-- Dozier has a home run and a walk while batting .146.
+- Dozier is hitting .146 with a home run and a walk.

-- In five of 13 games this season, Dozier has had at least one hit, including one game with multiple hits.
+- Dozier has had a base hit in five of 13 games this season, and multiple hits once.

-- Dozier has picked up an RBI twice this year, but just one in each of those games.
+- Dozier has driven in a run twice this year, but just one in each of those games.

-- He has scored in three of 13 games so far this year.
+- He has scored a run in three of 13 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.